ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The data type for this type of submodule MUST be an array It contains two data items, an algorithm identifier and a byte string containing the digest.

+The algorithm identifier is always from the COSE Algorithm registry, {{IANA.COSE.Algorithms}}.
+Either the integer or string identifier may be used.
+The algorithm identifier is never from the JOSE Algorithm registry.

-When decoding a CBOR format token the detached digest type is distringuished from the other types by it being an array.
+When decoding a CBOR format token, the detached digest type is distinguished from the other types by it being an array.
-In CBOR the none of other submodule types are arrays.
+In CBOR encoded tokens none of other submodule types are arrays.

 When decoding a JSON format token, a little more work is required because both the nested token and detached digest types are an array.
 To distinguish the nested token from the detached digest, the first element in the array is examined.